covertnine/cortex-widgets/readme.txt

 == Changelog ==
-= 1.0.7 =
+= 1.0.8 =
 * Stable
 * Added checks to look for blank API keys for Twitter so users have to enter them before the widget options will show up.
+Template fixes

 = 1.0.6 =
 * Stable